raspberrypilearning/nature-rover/en/quiz1/question_3.md

   --- feedback ---

-Yes, in this answer, the function is called when the sprite is clicked, causing the cat to dance.
+Yes, in this answer, the `cat animation`{:class='block3myblocks'} block is used when the sprite is clicked, causing the cat to dance.

   --- /feedback ---